mattwigway/MyFirstFourStepModel/README.md

 ---
-title: Baby's First Four-Step Model
+title: My First Four-Step Model
 bibliography: docs/bibliography.bib
 ---

-Baby's First Four-Step Model is an R package and associated scripts that support a minimal [four-step travel demand model](https://transportgeography.org/contents/methods/spatial-interactions-gravity-model/transportation-land-use-four-stages-model/) intended for use in teaching.
+My First Four-Step Model is an R package and associated scripts that support a minimal [four-step travel demand model](https://transportgeography.org/contents/methods/spatial-interactions-gravity-model/transportation-land-use-four-stages-model/) intended for use in teaching.
 Simplicity is the primary goal; it is probably not advisable to use this for production travel forecasting, though I have tried to make the model as accurate as possible without compromising simplicity.
 Some of the simplifying assumptions that limit applicability are explained in the [limitations](#limitations) section.

 The overarching goal is to produce a four-step model based primarily on nationwide open datasources (the [National Household Travel Survey](https://nhts.ornl.gov), the American Community Survey, the [LODES dataset](https://lehd.ces.census.gov), and [OpenStreetMap data](https://openstreetmap.org)).
 It is possible to estimate a model for a new region of the country in just a few lines of code (see [Estimation](#estimation)), and run it in a Quarto notebook usable even by people with minimal R experience.